Colts will be missing top 2 running backs against Jaguars

 Reich also announced Friday that three-time All-Pro linebacker Shaquille Leonard would sit out after having surgery on his broken nose.
 Leonard made his season debut two weeks ago against Tennessee but ran into teammate Zaire Franklin’s face mask, which also caused a concussion.

-Indy has lost four of six to the Jaguars (2-3), including a 24-0 defeat in Week 2.
+Indy has lost four of six to the Jaguars.
 The Colts are a half-game behind Tennessee (3-2) in the division race but are 0-2-1 against AFC South foes.